texora/elise-ecommerce/README.md

 ## It is currently under construction.

-I'll include a link to the project once it's live.
+Here's the link to [project](https://onurs-ecommerce-site.netlify.app/) in its current state.